brandon1024/cmder/README.md

 `cmder` takes a very opinionated approach to building command-line interfaces.
-The library will help you define, structure and execute your commands, but that's about it. `cmder` embraces simplicity.
-Sometimes, less is better.
+The library will help you define, structure and execute your commands, but that's about it. `cmder` embraces simplicity because sometimes, less is better.

 To define a new commands, simply define a type that implements the `Command` interface.
 If you want your command to have additional behaviour like flags or